Mars On The Horizon

 According to NASA, horizontal views are uncommon due to the challenges of creating them.
 The JPL engineers required three months of planning before observations could begin using Odyssey's Thermal Emission Imaging System (THEMIS), an infrared (IR) camera.
 IR is sensitive to variations in warmth allowing the imager to map ice, rock, sand, dust, and temperature changes on Mars.

 Typically, orbiting satellite cameras are positioned to point directly downwards.
-To gain views of the horizon, the entire instrument had to be rotated, tilted, and placed at the proper angle to see Mars from that position.
+To gain views of the horizon, the entire instrument had to be rotated, tilted, and placed at the proper angle to see Mars from that perspective.
 Researchers also wanted a more expansive environmental view of the water-ice clouds and dust layers on Mars in relation to each other.
-The new positioning will help improve their models for a better understand of how the Martian atmosphere works.
+The new positioning will help improve their models to gain a better understanding of how the Martian atmosphere works.
 All this newly gathered data will be vital for future Mars missions.

 Mars horizon from Odyssey THEMIS camera, 5-3-24 (credit: NASA/JPL-Caltech/ASU)